 The example of Home Team Therapy perfectly illustrates this point – presented on page 238.

-Finally, the Cartoons at the start of each chapter are thought provoking.
-This one is from Step 7: High Level Product Specification – makes point that until you scope out a product at a high level to include represent it visually, that your potential customer may not fully get it!
+Finally, the Cartoons at the start of each chapter are thought-provoking.
+This one is from Step 7: High-Level Product Specification – makes the point that until you scope out a product at a high level to include represent it visually, that your potential customer may not fully get it!